WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 56. What are fragments ?

 - A fragment is a way to group a list of children without adding extra nodes to the DOM.
 It allows you to return multiple elements from a component's render method without wrapping them in an additional DOM node.
 Fragments are represented by an empty JSX tag :<> or </>

+## 57. Why fragments are better than container divs?

+- Fragments are better than container divs because they don't add an extra node to the DOM.
+This can make the rendered HTML cleaner and more efficient, especially when you have a component that renders a list of items.
+Additionally, it helps with accessibility because it doesn't create an unnecessary wrapper element around the content.